 Thursday, June 21

 Mark the official first day of summer by hearing (or making) beautiful music.
-From morning to night, hundreds of no-cost concerts take place in public spaces like parks and plazas throughout the five boroughs.
-This year's schedule includes lots of kid-friendly concerts; see full schedule here.
+From morning to night on the longest day of the year, hundreds of no-cost concerts take place in public spaces like parks and plazas throughout the five boroughs.
+This year's schedule includes lots of kid-friendly shows like kids' entertainer Mr. Nickle at Apple Seeds on the Upper West Side and the Brooklyn Conservatory Suzuki students playing on Union St. and 5th Avenue in Park Slope, Brooklyn.

 Anza's Spanish Singalong — Clinton Hill, Brooklyn